opac-teach/zero-to-hundred/doc/project_description.md

 Users can edit a public profile page, containing a username, a profile picture, a banner, a description and some other funny things like customizing the look of their page (background color, text color ...).

-Their profile could be randomly generated at signup.
+Their profile should be randomly generated at signup with:
+- A random username following a fun pattern (e.g., "CryptoKitten42", "MoonLambo99")
+- A randomly selected profile picture from a predefined set of meme-themed avatars
+- Random banner from a set of crypto-themed banners
+- Default color scheme from a predefined set of themes

-The page should show stats about the user, like their balances, number of trades, metrics about their trading performances.
+The page should show stats about the user, like their balances, number of trades, metrics about their trading performances including:
+- Total profit/loss in ZTH
+- Best performing trade
+- Number of different memecoins traded
+- Average holding time
+- Trading frequency (trades per day)

 At onboarding, explain shortly but clearly what the users can do, then propose them to create a memecoin or see the existing meme coins.
+The onboarding flow should:
+1. Welcome screen with platform explanation
+2. Quick tutorial on how trading works
+3. Explanation of the initial 100 ZTH balance
+4. Guide to creating first memecoin or making first trade

 ## Memecoins

 Memecoins are coins created by users.

 Each memecoins has:
-- Name
+- Name (3-20 characters, alphanumeric)
-- Ticker
+- Ticker (2-5 characters, uppercase letters only)
-- Description
+- Description (max 500 characters)
-- Logo
+- Logo (square image, max 1MB, supported formats: PNG, JPG, GIF)
+- Creation timestamp
+- Creator

 ZTH is not a memecoin, it is stored as a value for a user.
 When a user signup, it gets 100 ZTH.